Last updated

 Before you start

-• You have signed up as a Booking.com Affiliate Partner.
+You are a registered Booking.com Managed Affiliate Partner.

-• You have a valid API key that allows you to use the required Demand API endpoints and the Demand API sandbox server https://demandapi-sandbox.booking.com.
+• A valid API key that allows you to use the endpoints.

 Attention